CoryCMyers/Stocks-Analysis/README.md

 - Working from anothers code does not teach foundational concepts
 - Working from anothers code does not teach creativity
+- Can take longer to understand if code is refactored at a higher conceptual level than the original writers
+- Variables can be unintentionally broken much easier
+- Can add additional time to submission if variables are missed causing extra read throughs of the code

 ### <div align = "center">How do these apply to the Code?</div>